abdulsaleh/asyncio-for-ai/README.md

 - **Request Batchers** — Batch multiple requests for efficiency
 - **Web Crawlers** — Efficiently crawl the web and parse web pages
 - **Tool-Calling Agents** — Build agents that execute tools concurrently

-- **Parallel Agents** — Run multiple independent agents simultaneously
+Each section follows a challenge-solution format inspired by John Crickett's [Coding Challenges](https://codingchallenges.substack.com/).

-Each section follows a challenge-solution format.
 You're encouraged to attempt each challenge before reading the solution.

 ## About me

-I'm a software engineer at Google, where I build infrastructure for Gemini fine-tuning and batch inference.
+Hi!
+I'm Abdul.
+I build infrastructure for Gemini fine-tuning and batch inference at Google.
 I care about making AI development easier, faster, and more accessible.

-Check out my blog at [abdulsaleh.dev](https://www.abdulsaleh.dev/).
+If you find this guide helpful, check out my blog at [abdulsaleh.dev](https://www.abdulsaleh.dev/).

 ## Building Locally